Skip to content

 When a knowledge base is enough

-Use a knowledge base when the main job is writing durable documents, organizing notes, and browsing a corpus manually.
+Use a conventional knowledge base when the main job is authoring durable documents, organizing reference material, and browsing a corpus.
+Product docs, research notes, meeting records, policies, and stable project explanations fit this shape.

 04